TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/02_lesson/lesson.md

 ##Materials/Preparation
 * [Do Now]
 * [Lab]
+* Associated Reading - section 5.2 of Book
 *  Read through the Do Now, lesson, and lab so that you are familiar with the requirements and can assist students

 ## Pacing Guide